Ahmedm2002/learning-Angular/Angular.md

 ### Rendering Component

-To use Component in another component first import it in the component.
+To use Component in another component first import it in the component ts file.

 Then write to component as an html tag to be rendered.